spesmilo/electrum/contrib/android/Readme.md

 ## Verifying reproducibility and comparing against official binary

 Every user can verify that the official binary was created from the source code in this repository.

 1. Build your own binary as described above.
    Make sure you don't build in `debug` mode, instead use either of `release` or `release-unsigned`.
-   If you build in `release` mode, the apk will be signed, which requires a keystore that you need to create manually (see source of `make_apk` for an example).
+   If you build in `release` mode, the apk will be signed, which requires a keystore that you need to create manually (see source of `make_apk.sh` for an example).
 2. Note that the binaries are not going to be byte-for-byte identical, as the official release is signed by a keystore that only the project maintainers have.
    You can use the `apkdiff.py` python script (written by the Signal developers) to compare